BuSpar

 BuSpar is made by Bristol-Myers Squibb.
 Generic BuSpar is made by several different manufacturers.

 BuSpar is not related to any other anxiety medications.
 Unlike most anxiety medications, it is not useful for preventing seizures, relaxing muscles, or treating insomnia.
-It is not known exactly how BuSpar works to treat anxiety, although it is known that it affects several chemicals in the brain.
-In particular, BuSpar likely affects serotonin and dopamine in the brain.
+It is not known exactly how the medication works to treat anxiety, although it is known that it affects several chemicals in the brain.
+In particular, it likely affects serotonin and dopamine in the brain.

-General considerations for when and how to take BuSpar include the following:
+General considerations for when and how to take the drug include the following:

-• Because food can affect the way your body absorbs BuSpar, you should take the drug consistently (either always with food or always without) every day.
+- Because food can affect the way your body absorbs the drug, you should take it consistently (either always with food or always without) every day.

-• For the medication to work properly, it must be taken as prescribed.
-BuSpar will not work if you stop taking it.
+- For the medication to work properly, it must be taken as prescribed.
+It will not work if you stop taking it.

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD